whytekieran/Neo4J-Project/README.md

 **Lecturer:** Ian Mcloughlin </br>

 ## **_Introduction_**
-My name is Ciaran Whyte and as part of a Graph Thoery Module based in GMIT (Galway-Mayo Institute of Technology) i have to design and build a. graph database.
-I will be creating the database in Neo4J which used a query language called Cypher.
+My name is Ciaran Whyte and as part of a Graph Thoery Module based in GMIT (Galway-Mayo Institute of Technology) i have to design and build a graph database.
+I will be creating the database in Neo4J which uses a query language called Cypher.
 This is the equivalant of a language like SQL used with relational databases.

 ## **_Database_**